-- A. Any person licensed as an EMT, Paramedic or PHRN shall perform emergency and nonemergency medical services as defined in the EMS Act, in accordance with his or her level of education and licensure, the standards of performance and conduct prescribed by IDPH in rules adopted pursuant to the Act, and the requirements of the EMS System in which he or she practices, as contained in the approved Program Plan for that System.
-(Section 3.55(b) of the Act) - B. A person currently licensed as an EMT, Paramedic or PHRN may only practice or use his or her EMS license in out-of hospital situations, under the written or verbal direction of the EMS MD or his designee.
+Any person currently licensed as an EMT, EMT-I, A-EMT or Paramedic may only perform emergency and non-emergency medical services in accordance with his or her level of education, training and licensure, the standards of performance and conduct prescribed in this Part, and the requirements of the EMS System in which he or she practices, as contained in the approved Program Plan for that System.
+The Director may, by written order, temporarily modify individual scopes of practice in response to public health emergencies for periods not to exceed 180 days.
+(Section 3.55(a) of the Act) - B. A person currently licensed as an EMT, Paramedic or PHRN may only practice or use his or her EMS license in out-of-hospital situations, under the written or verbal direction of the EMS MD or his designee.
 An out-of-hospital care setting may include any location in which EMS personnel are authorized to practice under the direction of the EMS MD or his designee.
-EMS personnel shall always practice with appropriate communication equipment, equipment and drugs appropriate for the EMS practitioner's scope of practice, and the protocols of the EMS system, and shall operate only with the approval and under the direction of the EMS MD.
+EMS personnel shall always practice with appropriate communication equipment, equipment and drugs appropriate for the EMS practitioner's scope of practice, and the protocols of the EMS system, and shall operate only with the approval and under the direction of the EMS MD. - An EMR, EMT, EMT-I, A-EMT or Paramedic may only practice as an EMR, EMT, EMT-I, A-EMT or Paramedic or utilize his or her EMR, EMT, EMT-I, A-EMT or Paramedic license in pre-hospital or inter-hospital emergency care settings or non-emergency medical transport situations, under the written or verbal direction of the EMS MD.
+For purposes of this Section, a "pre-hospital emergency care setting" may include a location, that is not a health care facility, which utilizes EMS Personnel to render prehospital emergency care prior to the arrival of a transport vehicle.
+The location shall include communication equipment and all of the portable equipment and drugs appropriate for the EMT, EMT-I, A-EMT or Paramedic's level of care, and the protocols of the EMS Systems, and shall operate only with the approval and under the direction of the EMS MD.
+(EMS Rules, 2019)

-Northwest Community EMS System POLICY MANUAL Policy Title: INITIATION OF ALS or BLS CARE/Scopes of Practice No. A - 3 A - 3 Board approval: 11/22/16 Effective: 3/13/18 Supersedes: 12/1/16 Page: 2 of 8
+Northwest Community EMS System POLICY MANUAL Policy Title: Initiation of ALS or BLS Services/Scopes of Practice No. A - 3 Board approval: 5/9/19 Effective: 6/1/19 Supersedes: 3/13/18 Page: 3 of 11